 And so I have to be completely honest with you.

-But that is that is your that is your pseudonym name now.
+But that is your pseudonym name now.

-I'm gonna roll with it, buddy.
+I'm going to roll with it, buddy.

 When you interview liberals, that's what you use from now on.